-- 9. A concerned person shall: - a) understand a reference to a person named herein to include any and all members of such person's staff, entity, partnership, group, or organization, whether incorporated or unincorporated; - b) comply with the instructions stated herein and complete such compliance within 14 days of being served with this Subpoena unless a different deadline for compliance is stated in 10¶16 (= page 11, paragraph 16 herein); - c) deem himself or herself served with this Subpoena whether service is made directly on him or her or on his or her current or last known attorney; - d) compute any period of time for compliance with this Subpoena from the day after the day on which that person was served or deemed under applicable New York State law to have been served, excluding Saturdays, Sundays, and legal holidays under such law; - e) be held responsible for any non-compliance and subject to the continuing duty to comply with this Subpoena within the day each day after the applicable deadline is missed, under pain of being named the subject of a disciplinary or contempt proceeding.
+- 9. A concerned person shall: - a) understand a reference to a person named herein to include any and all members of such person's staff, entity, partnership, group, or organization, whether incorporated or unincorporated; - b) comply with the instructions stated herein and complete such compliance within 14 days of being served with this Subpoena unless a different deadline for compliance is stated in 10¶16 (= page 11, paragraph 16 herein); - c) deem himself or herself served with this Subpoena as provided for, mutatis mutandis, under Rule 5(b)(2) of the Federal Rules of Civil Procedure (FRCP)1, whether service is made directly on him or her or on his or her current or last known attorney; - d) compute any period of time for compliance with this Subpoena from the day after the day on which that person was served or deemed under applicable New York State law to have been served, excluding Saturdays, Sundays, and legal holidays under such lawand understand a reference therein to a court or a clerk's office to be a reference to the District

-2 For the relation of Pfuntner and DeLano to Premier, see GC:17§B of the complaint.
+1 For the relation of Pfuntner and DeLano to Premier, see GC:17§B of the complaint.

-B. Subject Matter of The Subpoena
+B. Subject Matter of the Subpoena